 About 5 years ago I read of a number of people on Slickdeals.net that were getting all the things I listed above for $19.99/month for being a new customer of DIRECTV.
 That really irked my frugal bone, and made me wonder why I couldn’t get the same deal.
 Being the inquisitive thrifty guy that I am, I called in, and implemented my first trial of The Disconnection Negotiation.
 Here are the steps you too can utilize to lower your DIRECTV bill:

-- Press option #2 to go to the cancel service center
+- Press option #2 and option #3 to go to the cancel service center

 - Greet the representative by name and state you’d like to disconnect your service